Protesters rally in support of Trump's impeachment

 Last week, the House Judiciary Committee in a party-line vote, approved two articles of impeachment against Trump — abuse of power, stemming from his solicitation of a foreign investigation into former Vice President Joe Biden, his leading 2020 Democratic rival, and obstruction of Congress, following Trump’s defiance of congressional subpoenas surrounding his Ukraine dealings.

-Some at the Pathcogue rally chanted “Lock Him Up."
+Some at the Patchogue rally chanted, “Lock him up."
 The protest was co-sponsored by 16 Long Island grassroots organizations, organizers said.

 The pro-impeachment views were echoed on the four corners of Jericho Turnpike and Route 110 in Huntington Station, where another 250 people crowded on narrow sidewalks.
 Some, like Erica Whitman Davis, a retired music teacher, held signs saying "Dump Traitor Trump" as passersby honked their horns.